 – Increase your authority on the web?

 Based on these questions, you can guide the editorial strategy to meet the brand’s objectives.
 It is also necessary to set specific goals and key performance indicators that will help you drive the content strategy from start to finish.
 To do this, start by defining your SMART (Specific, Measurable, Attainable, Realistic, Timely) objectives.
 These are essential to set the milestones for an efficient content strategy.
 Let’s move on to key performance indicators.
-These data should be fixed from the start in order to set up forecasts and then evaluate your performance.
+These data should be fixed from the start to set up forecasts and then evaluate your performance.
 These indicators can be:

 - The positioning of your content in the search results